The Great Barrier Reef is popularly known to be planet Earth’s most extensive coral reef system.

 Saltwater crocodiles can be found living amongst the mangrove and salt marshes towards the coast near the reef.

-Around 125 species of shark, stingray and chimaera also live on the reef, while close to 5,000 species of mollusc have been noted to exist in the area – including the giant clam.
+Around 125 species of shark, stingray and chimaera also live on the reef.
+Five thousand species of mollusc have been noted to exist in the area – including the giant clam.

-In the air, there are known to be at least 215 species of birds which visit the Great Barrier Reef, and nest on some of the islands.
+215 species of birds which visit the Great Barrier Reef and nest on some of the islands.

 The islands encompassing the Great Barrier Reef even support 2,195 types of known species of plants, and three of these are endemic.